MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/New-AdfsAzureMfaTenantCertificate.md

 ```

 ## DESCRIPTION
-The **New-AdfsAzureMfaTenantCertificate** cmdlet creates a certificate for an Active Directory Federation Services (AD FS) farm to use to connect to Azure Multi-Factor Authentication (MFA), or returns the currently configured certificate.
+The **New-AdfsAzureMfaTenantCertificate** cmdlet creates a certificate for an Active Directory Federation Services (AD FS) farm to use to connect to Azure AD Multi-Factor Authentication (MFA), or returns the currently configured certificate.

 The cmdlet looks in the local machine My store for a certificate with Issuer and Subject equal to: